oxyplugins/oxyextras/readme.txt

 * [Lottie Animation] Fixed an issue with scrolling not working with multiple animations.

 = 1.0.4 ( June 04, 2020 ) =

-* Fixed - button hover issue in Back to Top.
+* Fixed - Button hover issue in Back to Top.
 * Fixed - Off Canvas builder visibility causing elements to be unclickable.
 * New - Option to add custom aria label to Burger Trigger button.
 * Fixed - Prevent duplicate IDs on search icons.
 * Edit - Removed the ability to change Slide Menu type in media queries to prevent issues.

 = 1.0.3 ( June 03, 2020 ) =
 * Fixed duplicate ID on icons in the Adjacent Posts component.
 * Fixed a bug in the Slide Menu component causing it not to function properly when hidden by default.
-* Moved "Open / Close Trigger selector" setting in Off Canvas component to Primary tab for easier access.
+* Moved "Open / Close Trigger selector" setting in Off Canvas component to the Primary tab for easier access.
 * Changed container elements' tags from "span" to "div" in Back to Top component's output.
 * Added a screenshot under the License Key form showing where the extras added by the plugin can be found.

 = 1.0.2 ( June 02, 2020 ) =
 * Fixed Burger Trigger and Off Canvas components not appearing.

 = 1.0.1 ( June 02, 2020 ) =
 * Added a link to Settings under the plugin name.

 = 1.0.0 ( June 02, 2020 ) =
 * Initial release